actions-on-google/dialogflow-conversation-components-nodejs/README.md

    1. Create a Firebase project in the [Firebase Console](https://console.firebase.google.com) if you don't have one already.
    1. Follow the instructions to [set up and initialize Firebase SDK for Cloud Functions](https://firebase.google.com/docs/functions/get-started#set_up_and_initialize_functions_sdk).
 Make sure to reply "N" when asked to overwrite existing files by the Firebase CLI.
    1.Run `firebase deploy --only functions` and take note of the endpoint where the fulfillment webhook has been published.
 It should look like `Function URL (conversationComponent): https://us-central1-YOUR_PROJECT.cloudfunctions.net/conversationComponent`
-1. Go back to the API.AI console and select *Fulfillment* from the left navigation menu.
-Enable *Webhook*, set the value of *URL* to the `Function URL` from the preiovus step, then click *Save*.
+1. Go back to the Dialogflow console and select *Fulfillment* from the left navigation menu.
+Enable *Webhook*, set the value of *URL* to the `Function URL` from the previous step, then click *Save*.
 1. Select *Integrations* from the left navigation menu and open the *Settings* menu for Actions on Google.
 1. Click *Test*.
 1. Click *View* to open the Actions on Google simulator.
 1. Type `Talk to my test app` in the simulator, or say `OK Google, talk to my test app` to any Actions on Google enabled device signed into your developer account.

-For more detailed information on deployment, see the [documentation](https://developers.google.com/actions/apiai/deploy-fulfillment).
+For more detailed information on deployment, see the [documentation](https://developers.google.com/actions/dialogflow/deploy-fulfillment).

 ## References and How to report bugs
 * Actions on Google documentation: [https://developers.google.com/actions/](https://developers.google.com/actions/).